 The UE includes in the SCGFailureInformation message the measurement results available according to current measurement configuration of both the MN and the SN.
 The MN handles the SCGFailureInformation message and may decide to keep, change, or release the SN/SCG.
 In all the cases, the measurement results according to the SN configuration and the SCG failure type may be forwarded to the old SN and/or to the new SN.

 In case of CPA/CPC, upon transmission of the SCGFailureInformation message to the MN, the UE stops evaluating the CPA/CPC execution condition.
 In case of subsequent CPAC, upon transmission of the SCGFailureInformation message to the MN or upon transmission of the MCGFailureInformation message to the SN, the UE stops evaluating the subsequent CPAC execution condition.
-The UE is not required to continue measurements for candidate PSCell(s) for execution condition upon transmission of the SCGFailureInformation message to the MN.
+In case of CPA/CPC/subsequent CPAC/CHO with candidate SCG(s), the UE is not required to continue measurements for candidate PSCell(s) for execution condition upon transmission of the SCGFailureInformation message to the MN.

 Next Change